 Organizations need to be clear about what is required in order to sell their products and services.
 You must review customer requirements before committing to supply the product or service.
 You need to take into account a few things here.
 You must consider:

 - What to do when providing verbal contracts.

 - for legal and industry norm;

 - elements the organization determines as necessary for their own needs.

+Once all that is considered and reviewed, you need to formally accept the requirements with confirmation back to the customer of what you are going to deliver and when.
+You need to keep documented information on this review.
 The organization must be able to deliver what it is selling.
 Liaise with suppliers, attend open days, read the product literature.

 Organizations are expected to review whether they can provide what they intend to sell.
 This review must include taking into account:

 a) what the customer orders, the install and any after work, e.g. maintenance / follow up / servicing;

 b) elements that need to be completed to ensure the job is fitted correctly – meter reading tests / commissioning forms / standard operational check;